 Primary neuronal cultures were established from the telencephali of 14-16 day-old CD1 mouse embryos.
-Cell suspensions were centrifuged (120 g; 10 min) and quickly re-suspended in DMEM/F12 (1/1) medium (Sigma) containing 1% B27 supplement (Gibco).
-6x10 cells were plated onto a 60 mm Petri-dish (Falcon) coated with AK-cyclo[RGDfC] (Marko et al., 2008).
-The culture medium was supplemented with 20 ng/ml EGF (Peprotech).
-The medium was changed every second day after rapid rinsing with PBS in order to wash off weakly adhering cells.
+Cell suspensions were centrifuged (120 g; 10 min) and quickly resuspended in DMEM/F12 (1/1) medium (Sigma) containing 1% B27 supplement (Gibco).
+6×10^6 cells were plated onto a 60 mm Petri-dish (Falcon) coated with AKcyclo[RGDfC] (Marko et al., 2008).
+The culture medium was supplemented with 20 ng/mL EGF (Peprotech).
+The medium was changed every second day after rapid rinsing with phosphate buffered saline (PBS) to wash off weakly adhering cells.
 The cultures were harvested by trypsinization on day 6-8.
 After the first passage, the cultures could be subcultivated on every second or third day.
 After 3-4 passages, cultures in EGF-containing medium were virtually homogeneous populations of radial glia-like cells.
 The cultures display radial glia-specific features including nestin-, RC2-immunoreactivity and Pax6, Sox2, Blbp, Glast gene expression.
 Radial glia-like cells can give rise to neurons, astrocytes and oligodendrocytes (Marko, submitted).

-Maintenance and transfection of C6 cells
+Maintenance and Transfection of C6 Cells

-C6 glioma cells were grown in MEM supplemented with 5% fetal calf serum (FCS), 4 mM glutamine and 40 $\mu$ g/ml gentamycin (Sigma) in humidified air atmosphere containing 5% CO2, at 37°C. Cultures reaching semiconfluency were transfected with 4 $\mu$ g plasmid DNA with SuperFect Transfection Reagent, according to the manufacturer's protocol (Quiagen).
-The plasmid pJLS148 (GFP-centrin) was a kind gift of J.L.
-Salisbury (D'Assoro et al., 2001).
-The transfected cultures were grown in medium containing 800 $\mu$ g/ml G418.
+C6 glioma cells were grown in minimal essential medium (MEM) supplemented with 5% fetal calf serum (FCS), 4 mM glutamine and 40 μ g/mL gentamycin (Sigma) in humidified air atmosphere containing 5% CO2, at 37°C. Cultures reaching semiconfluency were transfected with 4- μ g plasmid DNA with SuperFect Transfection Reagent, according to the manufacturer's protocol (Quiagen).
+The plasmid pJLS148 (GFP-centrin) was a kind gift of Dr. Salisbury [D'Assoro et al., 2001].
+The transfected cultures were grown in medium containing 800 μ g/mL G418.
 Cultures subjected to continuous selection were used for nuclear motility studies.
-Cells were plated at a density of 10 cells/cm.
+Cells were plated at a density of 104 cells/cm2.